Compulytics/Python_RSA_Implementation/README.md

 #RSA From Scratch (No Crypto Libraries)

 This project implements RSA public-key cryptography **from scratch** in Python, using byte-wise encryption, and manual modular inverse calculation.
+This is a resurrection of a project I started developing in 2015.

 ##Features